rehierl/node-tree-outliner/about-sequences.md

 end
 ```

 The `visitPreOrder()` operation marks the beginning of processing a node.
-It can
-therefore be seen to represent a node's enter event.
-As such it, can be used to
+It therefore represents a node's enter event.
-end preceeding outer sections and to create new inner sections.

 **FTL, DFS, Post-order tree traversal**